ynb4gang/leetcode_solutions/README.md

 ## Submitting / Running in LeetCode

-1. Find your problem in the folder.
+1. Find your problem in the folders.
 2. Copy the solution.
 3. Paste the code into LeetCode.
 4. Hit the Run or Submit button.